james-cranley/Python30/README.md

 **What is `conda`?**

 `conda` is a package and environment manager that allows you to install Python and associated packages in isolated environments on your computer.
 This means you can have different versions of Python and libraries working side by side without interference.
-Using isolated environments is a best practice that enhances reproducibility (see [FAIR principles](https://en.wikipedia.org/wiki/FAIR_data)).
+Using isolated environments is a best practice that enhances reproducibility.

 While `conda` is open source and free to use, it was originally developed as part of the Anaconda suite.
 However, Anaconda includes many packages that you might not need and, in some cases, may lead to costs (especially in certain academic or enterprise settings). **Miniforge** is a lightweight installer for `conda` that intentionally avoids channels which might incur costs.